|

 Abstract |

-A collection of high-resolution climate grid surfaces for land areas in Tasmania based on Climate Futures For Tasmania projection modelling.
-There are 152 climate products available that delineate temperature and rainfall parameters specific to crop growing requirements that form part of the enterprise suitability mapping program (refer here: https://dpipwe.tas.gov.au/agriculture/investing-in-irrigation/enterprise-suitability-toolkit/enterprise-suitability-maps).
+A collection of high-resolution climate grid surfaces for land areas in Tasmania based on CMIP6-era Regional Climate Projection Modelling (via the Australian Climate Service).
+There are 304 climate products available that delineate temperature and rainfall parameters specific to crop growing requirements that form part of the enterprise suitability mapping program (refer here: https://dpipwe.tas.gov.au/agriculture/investing-in-irrigation/enterprise-suitability-toolkit/enterprise-suitability-maps).
 Broadly speaking these products include climate risk parameters including frost risk, heat risk and extreme rainfall risk as well as crop related indices including growing degree days and chill hours.
 Furthermore, mean monthly climate variables including mean monthly maximum/minimum air temperature and rainfall products are also produced.

 Refer here for dataset inventory: